No-KYC exchanges: Top of the market in 2022

-A crypto exchange will never announce they got hacked or seized before touching user withdrawals.
+A no-KYC crypto exchange will never announce they got hacked or seized before touching user withdrawals.
 Withdrawals will go first, only after some time will the users learn what actually happened and whether they have a chance of getting their crypto back.
+A 2020 showcase of the issue was the Chinese futures exchange OKEx, when it halted withdrawals due to trouble with the police.

-You can avoid getting caught up in this by withdrawing your money to a crypto wallet often enough, for which you need the exchange to have low withdrawal fees.
+You can avoid getting caught up in this type of mess by withdrawing your money to a crypto wallet often enough, for which you need the exchange to have low withdrawal fees and low withdrawal minimums.